 The MAC protocol for NR also supports request of positioning measurement gap activation and deactivation from a UE, and activation and deactivation of pre-configured measurement gap from the NG-RAN as specified in TS 38.321 [39].

 The MAC protocol for NR can also be used to activate and deactivate of PRS Processing Window as specified in TS 38.321 [39].

+6.2.5 Sidelink Positioning Protocol (SLPP)

+FFS

 6.3 NG-RAN Node terminated protocols